lksark/-Multithreaded-Chat-Server-communicates-with-multiple-clients/README.md

  The example code below demonstrates how it works.

-  Single multithreaded TCP server maintains communication with multiple clients concurrently using multiple ephemeral ports.
+Single multithreaded TCP server can maintain communications and duplex data transmission with multiple clients concurrently using multiple ports.

   1. Multithreaded TCP chat server declares 1 thread to run ‘Portal TCP Server’ on port 50000; four threads to run ‘Worker TCP Server’ on port ‘50001~50004’.
 All threads listening to different TCP ports.